DChen2024/S25_roboticsII_ws/README.md

 **Please see the instructions in the lab assignment document for full instructions on how to run this code and how to keep the files on the robot updated.**

 ## Building the ROS2 workspace
-The step will build and ROS2 workspace and compile the packages after successfully moving this workspace to the robot.
+The step will build an ROS2 workspace and compile the packages after successfully moving this workspace to the robot.

 **Docker**: Open/access a docker container via a terminal (VNC or SSH) Run a docker container